Milofow/devices-service/README.md

 # Device service
 This service is responsible for handling data related to devices connected to the [home automation dashboard](https://github.com/Milofow/front-end-dashboard).
 The service stores and retrieve this data inside a database.
+This service works as an API using REST.

 ## MySQL database